Operation Stand Down Tennessee

 3. Perform other duties as designated by supervisor or agency to include assistance with events.

-- Bachelor’s degree (B.A.) from four-year college or university; or one to two years related experience and/or training; or equivalent combination of education and experience.
-Strong preference for those candidates with experience housing and homelessness and related social services and resources.
+BSW or BA from four-year college or university; and one to two years related experience and/or training; or equivalent combination of education and experience.
+Strong preference for MSW and those candidates with experience housing and homelessness and related social services and resources.

 - Veteran Preferred.